Jack of Spades: A Tale of Suspense: Plot

 Jack of Spades is written from a first-person point-of-view by the protagonist Andrew J. Rush.

-Rush, in his fifties, is a celebrated mystery author, so much so that he has earned the sobriquet “the gentleman’s Stephen King" bestowed by an admiring literary establishment.
+Rush, in his fifties, is a celebrated mystery author, often referred to as “the gentleman’s Stephen King” by literary critics.

 Rush finds himself driven to examine unexplored facets of his persona and adopts the pseudonym “Jack of Spades” under which he secretly publishes lurid and licentious tales, utterly at odds with his respectable public image.

 When his two daughters read editions from the Jack of Spades series they are revolted by its violence and misogyny.
 Rush is further dismayed when he is accused by an unstable woman writer, C. W. Haider, who accuses him of plagiarizing her unfinished manuscripts; the suit is dismissed in court.
 Nonetheless, Rush is further driven to doubt his literary talents, a dire blow to his self-esteem.

 An anxious Rush begins to drink heavily, and finds that his internal monologue is being occupied by his creation, the Jack of Spades.
 His marriage begins to unravel.
 He hatches a scheme to enlist Haider as a tool to attack the reputation of Stephen King.